hypergori/PunBasicsTutorial/README.md

 This is good tutorial to learn

 1. Setup PUN application ID and Project setup with asset store
-1. Lobby and Room with Launcer Scene
+1. Lobby and Room with Launcher Scene
 1. Master Client and Scene Synchronizaton
 1. Networked Instantiation and Resouces folder
 1. PhotonView and Auto-Synchronization of Transform/Animation